Police shut Istanbul park to pre-empt protests one year after unrest

 Riot police circled the perimeter of Gezi, and hundreds of plainclothes officers carrying batons patrolled Istiklal, a major shopping street that leads to Taksim as well as a popular tourist spot.

 There was no sign of unrest at midday.
-Taksim Solidarity, one of the main organizers of last year’s protest movement, called for a rally at Taksim at 7 p.m.
+Taksim Solidarity, one of the main organisers of last year’s protest movement, called for a rally at Taksim at 7 p.m.
 (1600 GMT).

 On May 31, 2013, police forcefully evicted environmentalists from Gezi Park who had staged a peaceful sit-in for several days to try to stop government plans to raze the green space and build a shopping mall.